PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

 cause any major issues.

-First, there must be a proper explanation of the input parameters, return value(s) and functionality of each method, classe, and module.
+First, there must be a proper explanation of the input parameters, return value(s) and functionality of each method, class, and module.
 Typically, this is formatted through some standard, such as JavaDocs or JSDocs.
 In Python, this standard is implemented through documentation strings (docstrings), which links documentation frameworks towards methods, classes, and modules.
 Depending on which documentation framework is used, docstrings can be formatted in many different